urbit/urbit.org-reloaded/content/docs/arvo/eyre/guide.md

 This is a very rudimentary app but it demonstrates the basic mechanics of dealing with HTTP requests and serving responses.

-## Generators
+### Generators

 Here we'll look at running a generator via Eyre.
 Eyre doesn't have a mediated JSON API for generators, instead it just passes through the HTTP request and returns the HTTP response composed by the generator.

 You can refer to the [%serve](/docs/arvo/eyre/tasks#serve) section of the [Internal API Reference](/docs/arvo/eyre/tasks) document for relevant details.

 Here's a very simple generator that will just echo back the body of the request (if available) along with the current datetime.
-You can save it in the `/gen` directory and `|commit %home`.
+You can save it in the `/gen` directory and `|commit %base`.

 Note that this example does some things manually for demonstrative purposes.
 In practice you'd likely want to use a library like `/lib/server.hoon` to cut down on boilerplate code.